grgdll/OLTraj_examples/README.md

 * 20171026_oltraj_uv_global.nc
 * 20171030_oltraj_uv_global.nc

-Then you will need to clone the GitHub repository onto your computer.
-You can do that using the following command: `git@github.com:grgdll/OLTraj_examples.git>`
+Finally, you will need to start the jupyter notebook with this command (issued from the top directory of the cloned repository): `jupyter notebook OLTraj_examples-main/1_`